libraryofcelsus/Aetherius_AI_Assistant/readme.md

 (To use Google Colab, use the Notebook file in the "./Colab Notebooks" Folder.
 To use the Public Api with Aetherius, change the "Set Oobabooga Host" in the Config Menu to the given non-streaming Url.)  <a target="_blank" href="https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

+Oobabooga Text-Ui just changed how their api works.
+The most up to date version that works is snapshot-2023-11-05
+This can be done through the release menu or **git clone https://github.com/oobabooga/text-generation-webui --build snapshot-2023-11-05**

 31. Then, under the "Interface Mode" tab, enable the api checkbox in both fields.
 Then click apply and restart the interface.